JosieSavill/dream-destinations/README.md

 3. open github desktop,
 4. make sure you are in the right Repository if not select in the dropdown to change to the correct repository
-5. in the changes tab, write your commit and save
+5. in the changes tab, write your commit and select "commit to main"
 6. push to github.com
 7. then run npm run build and npm run deploy in terminal